 Existing assumption reinsurance statutes exist to provide policyholder disclosures and rights for rejection of a proposed novation of their policy.
-These statutes are primarily designed for the benefit of individual policyholder with regard to personal lines coverages, whether for automobile, homeowners, life insurance or long-term care insurance, in situations where the solvency of the insurer might be at risk.
+These statutes are primarily designed for the benefit of individual policyholders with regard to personal lines coverages, whether for automobile, homeowners, life insurance or long-term care insurance.
 There are currently ten states that have enacted the NAIC Assumption Reinsurance Model Act.26F

+Under the Model Act, individual policyholders are notified of a proposed transfer of their policy and “have the right to reject the transfer and novation of their contracts of insurance.”
+This core requirement of policyholder consent, however, is not only found in states that have adopted the Model Act.
+While the details will vary, a state may also require such consent through independent anti-novation statutes or the application of common law principles.
+For example, in one state, the principle of policyholder consent is codified in the insurance code.
+This state’s code prohibits the assumption of policy obligations on risks located in the state as direct obligations unless (1) the policyholder consents and (2) the assuming insurer is properly licensed in the state.
+Absent policyholder consent, such a transaction requires an order from the state corporation commission (hereafter referred to as the Commission) approving the transaction.
+The Commission may enter such an order whenever (i) the Commission finds a licensed insurer to be impaired or in hazardous financial condition, (ii) a delinquency proceeding has been instituted against the licensed insurer for the purpose of conserving, rehabilitating, or liquidating the insurer, or (iii) the Commission finds, after giving the insurer notice and an opportunity to be heard, that the transfer of the contracts is in the best interests of the policyholders.
+Additionally, if granting an approval order, the Commission is required to ensure that policyholders do not lose any rights or claims afforded under their original policies by the state Property and Casualty Insurance Guaranty Association or the state Life, Accident and Sickness Insurance Guaranty Association.

 The Assumption Reinsurance Model Act was drafted by state insurance regulators and initially adopted by the NAIC on December 5, 1993.
 The effect of an assumption reinsurance transaction is to relieve the transferring insurer of all related insurance obligations and to make the assuming insurer directly liable to the policyholder for the transferred risks.
 Under these statutes, individual policyholders receive a notice of transfer and may reject or accept the transfer.
-If the policyholder does not respond, the policyholder is deemed to have given implied consent, and the novation of the contract will be affected.
+If the policyholder does not respond, the policyholder is deemed to have given implied consent, and the novation of the contract will be effectuated.
 When a new agreement replaces an existing agreement, a novation has occurred.
 There is no judicial involvement under the Assumption Reinsurance Model Act.

-Some stakeholders have questioned whether the existence of rights under the Assumption Reinsurance Model Act by implication prohibit an IBT or a CD.
-The argument is that the existence of the assumption reinsurance statute prohibits other statutory restructuring mechanisms without the policyholders express individual consent.
+Some stakeholders have questioned whether the existence of rights under the Assumption Reinsurance Model Act implicitly prohibit an IBT or a CD approved by a different state court or department of insurance.
+The argument is that the existence of the assumption reinsurance statute prohibits other statutory restructuring mechanisms without the policyholder’s express individual consent.
 Other stakeholders have suggested that these statutes coexist with restructuring mechanisms since the restructuring statutes are not addressing individual novations of policies.
 The argument is that the restructuring statutes address transfers of books of business not individual novation of policies and, therefore, are completely separate from assumption reinsurance statutes.